 Dental hygienists focus on preventive dentistry.
 They evaluate your oral and overall health and detect any potential problems.
 As your dentist, they help ensure that you get to keep your teeth in good shape for the long term.

 Apart from removing stains and plaque on your teeth, your dental hygienist will also take x-rays.
-They can apply agents such as dental sealants to prevent cavities from developing again, as well as administering sedation for dentistry such as nitrous oxide.
+They can apply agents such as dental sealants to prevent cavities from developing again.

 Our registered dental hygienists can perform laser therapy, along with regular scaling and root planning, to improve the health of your gums.
 If you need dental fillings, your hygienist can also apply this for you.